Consensys/security-workshop-for-devs/README.md

 **Support:**

 If anything goes wrong ask the instructors for help.
-Some of our core devs will also be on standby on [Discord](https://discord.gg/E3YrVtG) during the workshop (usually they can be quite nice and helpful).
+Some of our core devs will also be on standby on [Discord](https://discord.gg/E3YrVtG) during the workshop (sometimes they can be quite nice and helpful).

 ## Part 1 - The Smart Contract Secure SDLC